mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_Typora.md

-### Entity Relationship Diagram with the extension
+### Entity Relationship Diagram of Spotify with the extensions added

 ![](./ERD_Question8_green_box.png)